-South 12th Street-Option 1: Permanent Crossing Closure with Pedestrian Bridge
+South 12th Street-Option 1: Permanent Crossing Closure ^

+In consultation with the community this option is the preferred option.
+The community identified the additional construction necessary for the underpass, loss of on-street parking, and low traffic volumes at the South 12th Street crossing as reasons for supporting this determination.
 This option would permanently close South 12th Street to vehicular traffic across the LIRR tracks and provide an ADA-compliant pedestrian bridge over the tracks with elevators and stairs providing access from Second Avenue and Third Avenue, integrated into the station design.
-The crossing vehicle traffic would divert to Covert Avenue and New Hyde Park Road, which are less than \(^1/4\)-mile away on either side of the tracks and would be grade-separated.
+Alternatively, a pedestrian underpass would be constructed in the vicinity of South 12th Street.
+The crossing vehicle traffic would divert to Covert Avenue and New Hyde Park Road, both of which are less than 1/4-mile away on either side^ and would be grade-separated.